 This influence of wider determinants has been recognised in a number of national reports.
-The Marmot Review1 into health inequalities in England, published in February 2010, found that people living in the poorest neighbourhoods in England will on average die seven years earlier and spend more of their lives with disability.
-The Review found that health inequalities are largely preventable and action is required across all the social determinants of health to create the necessary conditions for people to take control of their own lives.
-Central to the Review is the recognition that disadvantage starts before birth and accumulates throughout life.
+The Marmot Review into health inequalities in England, published in February 2010, found that people living in the poorest neighbourhoods in England will on average die seven years earlier and spend more of their lives with disability.